darwinfroese/GoSRV/README.md

+# GoROSE

-# A re-creation of the ROSE Online server in the Go Programming Language
+A re-creation of the ROSE Online server in the Go Programming Language